UNU-CCNY

 Focus: Urban Sustainability Across the Americas

-Students earn an M.A. in the Study of the Americas from the City College of New York (CCNY) and a fellowship Diploma in Urban Sustainability Studies Across the Americas from the United Nations University Institute for Water, Environment and Health (UNU-INWEH).
+Students earn an M.A. in The Study of the Americas from the City College of New York (CCNY) and a United Nations University Institute for Water, Environment and Health (UNU-INWEH) fellowship Diploma in Urban Sustainability Studies Across the Americas.
+Interested students should apply to the MA in the Study of the Americas core track, and once accepted to the program, fill in the UNU-CCNY HUB form:

 About the UNU CCNY Program